 .png)

-Albert M. Pooley is the founder of NAFFA Wellness and his curriculum is used both in the Wellness program and to train facilitators nationwide.
+Albert M. Pooley is the founder of NAFFA Wellness LLC and his curriculum is used both in the Wellness program and to train facilitators nationwide.

 He was born to the Hopi and Navajo Native American cultures.
 He grew up close to both cultures on the reservation where the love of a father taught him outstanding life lessons.
 He holds a Masters of Social Work (MSW) and Masters of Public Administration (MPA).
 Mr. Pooley has extensive experience as a marriage and family counselor.